-Although we found mention of Kipp during our research, we really don't have any information about it.<1> Given the context of how Kipp was mentioned, we believe that it was a community rather than some type of landmark.
-We have done a cursory search and if it's a community, we haven't been able to find any evidence that it still exists..
+Although we found mention of Kipp during our research, we really don't have any information about it.<1> Given the context of how Kipp was mentioned, we believe that it was a community rather than a locale or some type of landmark.
+We have done a cursory search and if it was a community, we haven't been able to find any evidence that it still exists..

 We have a couple of goals for our Gazetteer:

 - That it be a tool that can help us with planning our trips.

 - That it also helps us to understand the community in which our ancestors lived, the community that was part of their daily lives.